 Conclusion: The new tax laws have created many changes and many opportunities.
 The concepts above provide an excellent starting point for an individual to start taking advantage of the new laws.
 A qualified, holistic professional can help develop a customized plan for an individual’s specific circumstances.
 Look for a holistic financial advisor near you who can help you with your tax preparation and file with confidence!

 Interested in building out a tax practice?
-Join as at our summer training event and discover how to integrate tax planning and preparation services into your business and the strategies necessary to attract and convert tax clients into planing clients.
-Click below to register.
+Call us at 888-240-1923 to learn more about attending our tax training events.
+These events will teach you how to integrate tax planning and preparation services into your business and the strategies necessary to attract and convert tax clients into planing clients.